You won't need a PS5 to run God of War at 8K... you'll need an Nvidia RTX 3090

 Nvidia's DLSS tech is a welcome addition to any game, and it's clear it does a great job with God of War as well.
 However, DLSS is only available on Nvidia GPUs, and only the newer RTX models at that.

 First, we set FidelityFX Super Resolution to 'Performance'.
-As with DLSS, this setting prioritises performance over looks, but with a higher initial resolution of 3,840 x 2,160.
+As with DLSS, this setting prioritizes performance overlooks, but with a higher initial resolution of 3,840 x 2,160.
 This means there's less upscaling involved, while performance was drastically improved, hitting 59.5fps on average, though it did dip lower than DLSS to 53.9fps.

 On 'Balanced', FidelityFX took a 4,512 x 2,542 initial resolution and upscaled it to 8K.
 This gave us an impressive 55.51fps average score.